yemanbh/Image-Preparation-for-Machine-Learning-and-Visualization-GUI-using-PyQt/README.md

 ## Results
 ![](gui.PNG "GUI")

-## More detail about the project can be found in report.pdf file.
+## More detail about the project can be found in Project_report.pdf file.